ykafia/SoftTouch.ECS/ReadME.md

 }
 ```

-But when you want to iterate over many entities and avoid allocation, the type `Query<T1,T2,..., T7>` offers an enumerator to help you iterate over entities containing components you specified in the generics.
+This is a very versatile way of querying the world, you get to the data you need, but it's mouthful and not really good for performances.

-And thanks to the power of `ref struct`s and duck typing, you can use `foreach` without worrying about allocation or speed.
-The enumerator is made in the same way of `Span<T>`'s enumerator, is allocation free and tries to be as fast as possible.
+Processors have Query fields that contains helper methods and iterators to help you iterate over entities and their components.
+When using iterators you constrain your logic to the types you have chosen to work with.
+This makes it easier for the system to avoid processors accessing the same chunks of memory at the same time, to avoid cache misses.

 ```csharp
 // Here the processor queries over entities that have a Name and Transform components